Skip to main content

 Why is this important?

-These companies will continue to seek ways to side step and undermine our national efforts for a fossil free future [4].
-We need to stop them once and for all by passing legislation against LNG infrastructure, the new LNG Free Bill.
+These companies will continue to seek ways to sidestep and undermine our national efforts to create a fossil fuel-free future [7] in order to sustain their record-breaking profit margins [8].
+We need to stop them once and for all by preventing the development of any new LNG infrastructure in Ireland.

 When we take action together, we take leaps towards a healthy planet.
-Working in solidarity achieved a nationwide ban on offshore drilling - let's do it again and Keep Ireland LNG free!
+Working in solidarity the climate movement achieved a nationwide ban on offshore drilling - let's do it again and Keep Ireland LNG Free!

 What is LNG and why is it so dangerous?

-Liquefied natural gas (LNG) is fossil gas which has been turned into a liquid to be transported around the world on tankers.
-At every stage of its production it leaks methane, making it hugely climate-damaging [5].
-On a full life-cycle basis, it is as devastating for the climate as coal or oil [6].
+LNG is fossil gas which has been turned into a liquid to be transported around the world on tankers.
+At every stage of its production, it leaks methane, making it hugely climate-damaging [11].
+On a full life-cycle basis, it is as devastating for the climate as coal or oil, with scientists indicating the emissions footprint of LNG exceeds that of coal by 33 per cent over a 20-year period [12].

-LNG is often obtained by fracking, which we banned in Ireland because of its appalling environmental and health impacts - including birth defects, respiratory disease and increased cancer rates in local communities [7].
-However, if LNG infrastructure was developed in Ireland, we would be unable to control whether gas arriving in Ireland is fracked or not.
-LNG terminals could also cause significant health impacts and even risk to life for Irish communities due to air pollution and potential gas leaks and explosions [8].
+LNG is often obtained by fracking, which we banned in Ireland in 2017 because of its appalling environmental and health impacts - including birth defects, respiratory disease and increased cancer rates in local communities [13].
+However, if LNG infrastructure is developed in Ireland, we would be unable to control whether the gas arriving in Ireland is fracked or not.
+LNG terminals could also cause significant health impacts and even pose a risk to life for Irish communities due to air pollution and potential gas leaks and explosions [14].

-Increasing our nation’s reliance on LNG fossil fuel energy will further expose us to energy insecurity and price rises, deepening the cost of living crisis.
-The most secure source of energy for the future is indigenous renewables supported by storage [9].
-Renewables are already cheaper than fossil fuels [10] and LNG would threaten investment in renewables by flooding the market with dirty energy [11].
+Increasing our nation’s reliance on LNG fossil fuel energy will further expose us to energy insecurity and price rises, deepening the already severe cost of living crisis.
+The most secure source of energy for our future is indigenous renewables supported by storage [15], demand reduction and demand management.
+Renewables are already cheaper than fossil fuels [16] and LNG would threaten investment in renewables by flooding the market with dirty energy [17].

 Take action - Keep Ireland LNG Free!

-Sign the petition to Taoiseach Leo Varadkar asking him to pass the LNG Free Bill.
+Sign the petition to Taoiseach Micheál Martin asking him to keep Ireland LNG free.

 -------------------------------------------------------------------------------------------------